Configuration(Configuration) Management

 Delete ConfigMap

-- All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+- Click the All Services > Container > Kubernetes Engine menu.
+1. Go to the Service Home page of Kubernetes Engine.

 - On the Service Home page, click ConfigMap under the Configuration menu.
-You will be taken to the ConfigMap List page.
+2. Go to the ConfigMap list page.

 - On the ConfigMap List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-- ConfigMap List page, select the item you want to delete.
-Go to the ConfigMap Details page.
+- On the ConfigMap List page, select the item you want to delete.
+4. Navigate to the ConfigMap Details page.

 - On the ConfigMap Details page, click Delete ConfigMap.

-- Alert confirmation window appears, click the Confirm button.
+- When the notification confirmation window appears, click the Confirm button.

-By using secrets, you can securely store and manage sensitive information such as passwords, OAuth tokens, and SSH keys.
+Using secrets allows you to securely store and manage sensitive information such as passwords, OAuth tokens, and SSH keys.

 Create Secret

-- All Services > Container > Kubernetes Engine menu, click.
-Go to the Service Home page of Kubernetes Engine.
+- Click the All Services > Container > Kubernetes Engine menu.
+1. Go to the Service Home page of Kubernetes Engine.

 - On the Service Home page, click Secret under the Configuration menu.
-You will be taken to the Secret List page.
+2. Go to the Secret List page.

-- Secret List page, select the cluster and namespace from the top left gear button, then click Create Object.
+- On the Secret List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

 - In the Object Creation Popup, enter the object information and click the Confirm button.

-To view the secret detailed information, follow the steps below.
+To view the secret details, follow these steps.

-- All Services > Container > Kubernetes Engine menu, click it.
-Go to the Service Home page of Kubernetes Engine.
+- Click the All Services > Container > Kubernetes Engine menu.
+1. Go to the Service Home page of Kubernetes Engine.

-- Click Secret under the Configuration menu on the Service Home page.
-You will be taken to the Secret List page.
+- On the Service Home page, click Secret under the Configuration menu.
+2. Go to the Secret List page.

-- Secret List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+- On the Secret List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-- If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+- If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

-Category Detailed descriptionDelete Secret Delete the secret Detailed Information Can check secret’s detailed information YAML Secret’s resource file can be edited in the YAML editor - Click the Edit button, modify the resource, then click the Save button to apply changes
+Category Detailed descriptionDelete secret Delete the secret Detailed Information Detailed information of the secret can be viewed YAML The secret’s resource file can be edited in the YAML editor - Click the Edit button, modify the resource, then click the Done button to apply the changes

-- When editing content, click the Diff button to view the changed content
+- When editing content, you can click the Diff button to view the changed content

-Event Check events that occurred within Secret Account Information Check basic information about the Account such as Account name, location, creation date, etc. Metadata Information Check the secret’s metadata information Object Information Check the secret’s object information Table.
-Secret Detailed Information Items
+event View events that occurred within the secret Account information Check basic information about the Account, such as name, location, and creation timestamp.
+Metadata Information Check the secret’s metadata information Object Information Check the secret object’s information Table.
+Secret detailed information items

 - All Services > Container > Kubernetes Engine Click the menu.
-Go to the Service Home page of Kubernetes Engine.
+1. Navigate to the Service Home page of Kubernetes Engine.

-- Click Secret under the Configuration menu on the Service Home page.
-You will be taken to the Secret List page.
+- On the Service Home page, click Secret under the Configuration menu.
+2. Go to the Secret List page.

-- Secret List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+- On the Secret List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-- If the notification confirmation window appears, click the Confirm button.
+- When the notification confirmation window appears, click the Confirm button.